 Interested in hiring me for a contract?
 Contact me on LinkedIn or email consulting@disjunctive.llc.
 Work playing to my skills includes:

-• Formally specifying & model-checking your system with TLA⁺ [1] [2]
+• Assisting you in formally specifying & model-checking your system with TLA⁺ [1] [2] [3]

 • Assisting in the design of your distributed system or protocol [1]

-• Validating your system’s implementation with model-based testing
+• Validating system implementation with model-based testing or trace validation

-• Analyzing your access control system with the Z3 theorem prover [1] [2]
+• Analyzing your access control system with Z3 [1] [2]

 • Writing a tree-sitter grammar for your domain-specific language [1]